-1.1 The proposed development Consists of a residential scheme consisting of 493 No. residential units, including 3 No. three storey 3-bed terraced houses (GFA 569 sq m), and 490 No. Build-to-Rent units (consisting of 2 No. studio units; 289 No. 1-beds; 20 No. 2-beds/3 persons; 166 No. 2-beds/4-persons; and 13 No. 3-beds) and existing structures on site.
+1.1 The proposed development Consists of a residential scheme consisting of 491 No. residential units, across 3 houses, 488 No. apartments in 11 No. apartment blocks and existing structures on site.
 The scheme includes a basement car park and ancillary services.